Anton87/minimalpipeline/README.md

 git clone https://github.com/Anton87/minimalpipeline.git minimalpipelineita
 ```

+## ------ UPDATE!
+01/07/2015 1pm ------

 ### TextPro

 You will need TextPro 1.5.2 to build this project.
-TextPro is not provided with this software.
+TextPro is not provided with the pipeline.

 ```